abhishekmardiya/next16-commerce/STEPS.md

 - I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
 Could also use the underscore components.
 Services and queries talking to my db.
 - I'm mostly following React Server Component best practises, like doing data fetching inside components, suspending with suitable fallbacks that avoid CLS.
 Keep component architeture reusable and composable by fetching inside components.
 - Composable components like this product and product details that handle their own data fetching, that can be used all over the app.
 Avoid lots of prop passing from page level.
+- Also using typed routes to get these page props and type safe links.
 - Extracting client logic to smaller client components, like this search.

 ## App and Component Architecture